lernex/lernex-app/lib/SEMANTIC_COMPRESSION.md

 ## How It Works

-Semantic compression uses a small, fast LLM (gpt-4o-mini) to intelligently compress text by:
+Semantic compression uses Groq's gpt-oss-20b (same model as your free tier) to intelligently compress text by:

 1. **Removing redundancy** - Eliminating verbose explanations and repeated concepts
 2. **Preserving semantics** - Keeping all critical instructions, rules, and technical details